xaatu/omdb_api_updated/README.md

-# OMDB_API
+# OMDB_API_UPDATED

-Shape Software Developer Apprenticeship Task
+Shape Software Developer Apprenticeship Task - UPDATED

-This is my attempt at creating an OMDB API App in flutter.
+This is my updated version of an OMDB API App in flutter.

 ## Introduction

-Having watched hours of videos to try and familiarise myself with Flutter/Dart, I gave it a go and challenged myself to spend no more than 6 hours on an app.
-I may have gone slightly over, but due to issues with troubleshooting my emulator/simulator giving a black screen I lost a bit of time.

-While basic, the app has a few main features, along with some smaller design and error handling decisions, which I think make it scalable and easier to update - as I hope to do a little bit over the next few days.
+I really enjoyed the task, but those 6 hours flew by, so I have decided to try and update the version I uploaded.

 ## Features

-### Movie Searching (API Integration)-
+### Movie Searching (API Integration)

-Allows users to search for movies by entering a title, using the OMDB API to pull the data, it is then parsed to a Movie object to handle the data.
+- Allows users to search for movies by entering a title using the OMDB API to pull the data it is then parsed to a Movie object to handle the data.

-### User Friendly -
+### User Friendly

-easy to understand, perhaps too simple - but a good starting point for me to build on.
+ - Easy to understand
+ -

 ### Two Screens -